 How Can You Pray for Our Missionaries?
 As some of our fields anticipate not being able to welcome teams and friends this summer as they normally do, would you commit to pray for each of our missionaries?
 Feel free to use the schedule below, if you find it helpful: Week of April 22: for the Boardwalk Chapel as they prepare for

-Wildwood, NJ The Boardwalk Chapel has staff and youth group openings for Summer 2021 (see schedule below)!
-Registration for staff volunteers opens November 1st.
+Wildwood, NJ July, 2021: There are openings for the end of summer staff if anyone wants to serve for a short amount of time!
 The staff opportunities are broken down into these four categories: Evangelism Team: Staff specifically trained in evangelism and apologetics to lead teams in Gospel conversations on the boardwalk.
 Domestics Team: Staff with service-oriented gifts that cook,

 I still think of what God may be doing in the lives of those to whom we witnessed.
 We didn’t go alone onto the boardwalk on those evenings, neither do we go alone in anything we do.
 God calls us and equip us to the tasks he has given us…

 It is the Boardwalk Chapel’s last official weekend of the summer as we wrap up with Fri-Sat night concerts and continue the process of collecting feedback, thinking and praying over the summer’s events…

 We must remember, whenever we are doing outreach, of any sort, that these works are not our own.
 And, even more, that God is sovereign.
 He will guide us to the right conversations, he will make sure and certain that we say the right things and the right times.
 It’s not our own works that bring men to Christ…